videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/angular/angular-2/quick-start.md

 ## Run your code

-Once you are all set with the steps mentioned above run your application as mentioned in the code-block below.
+Once you have completed all the steps mentioned above, run your application using the code block below.

 ```bash
 ng serve